 5.2 Directions

-- Preparing Cauliflower: Cut the cauliflower into medium-sized florets.
-Steam or boil the florets until just tender, about 5-7 minutes.
+- Preparing Cauliflower: Cut the cauliflower into medium florets.
+Steam or boil them until they’re just tender, about 5–7 minutes.
 Drain and set aside.

 - Making the Sauce: In a large pan over medium heat, melt the butter.
-Add chopped onions and sauté until translucent.
-Then, add minced garlic and ginger, cooking for another minute until fragrant.
-Stir in cumin, coriander, and garam masala, allowing the spices to bloom for 1-2 minutes.
-Add the tomatoes (or tomato puree) and simmer for 10-15 minutes to create a rich sauce.
+Add chopped onions and sauté till translucent.
+Then add minced garlic and ginger, cook another minute till it smells great.
+Stir in cumin, coriander, and garam masala so the spices bloom for 1–2 minutes.
+Add the tomatoes (or puree) and simmer 10–15 minutes for a rich sauce.

-- Combining Ingredients: Gently fold the steamed cauliflower into the sauce, ensuring the florets are well-coated.
-Cook for an additional 5 minutes, allowing the flavors to meld.
+- Combining Ingredients: Gently fold steamed cauliflower into the sauce, making sure the florets are well coated.
+Cook another 5 minutes so flavors meld.

-- Simmering and Finishing Touches: Reduce the heat to low and stir in the cream (or coconut milk).
-Adjust the seasoning with salt and pepper to taste.
-Allow it to simmer for 2-3 minutes.
+- Finishing Touches: Turn heat to low and stir in cream (or coconut milk).
+Add salt and pepper to taste.
+Let it simmer 2–3 minutes.
 Garnish with fresh cilantro before serving.

 5.3 Tips for Perfecting the Recipe

-- For the best flavor, try using ghee instead of butter for a traditional taste.
+- For best flavor, try using ghee instead of butter for a traditional taste.

-- Adjust cooking times based on the size of the cauliflower florets for the desired firmness.
+- Adjust cooking time based on cauliflower floret size to get your desired firmness.

-- Serve with basmati rice or naan for a complete meal, or pair with quinoa for a modern twist.
+- Serve with basmati rice or naan for a full meal, or pair with quinoa for a modern twist.

 6. Serving Suggestions for Butter Cauliflower